Contractible 3-manifold and Positive scalar curvature (II)

 \subsection{Property $(H)$}

 In the following, let us consider a contractible $3$-manifold $M$ which is not homeomorphic to $\mathbb{R}^{3}$.

 By Theorem \ref{handle}, $M$ can be written as an ascending union of handlebodies $\{N_{k}\}^{\infty}_{k=0}$.
-Each $N_{k}$ is contractible in $N_{k+1}$.
-As in Section 2, we can choose $N_{0}$ so that it is not contained in a $3$-ball in $M$ (because $M$ is not homeomorphic to $\mathbb{R}^{3}$) (See Remark \ref{ball}).
+Each $N_{k}$ is homotopically trivial in $N_{k+1}$.
+As in Section 2, we can assume that $N_{0}$ is not contained in a $3$-ball in $M$ (because $M$ is not homeomorphic to $\mathbb{R}^{3}$).
+(See Remark \ref{ball})

 In the genus one case, the family $\{N_{k}\}$ has several good properties.
 For example, each $N_{k}$ is an effective handlebody relative to $N_{0}$ and the map $\pi_{1}(\partial N_{k})\rightarrow \pi_{1}(\overline{M\setminus N_{k}})$ is injective (See Lemma 2.10 of \cite{W1}).
 These properties are necessary and crucial in our proof.
 In general, the family $\{N_{k}\}$ may not have these properties.
-To overcome this difficulty, we introduce a topological property, called Property (H).
+To overcome this difficulty, we introduce a topological property, called \emph{Property (H)}.